 The Prophet (P.B.U.H.) said: “The dearest to Allah is the one who is the most beneficial to people” [al-Tabarani]

 We at the ISBCC are excited by the approach of the holy month of Ramadan.
 During this blessed time of heightened worship and remembrance of Allah (swt), we are reminded that one of the greatest acts of devotion lies in serving others within our community.
 We seek the favor of Allah (swt) by dedicating our time and resources to helping those around us.
 The ISBCC will therefore provide extensive volunteer opportunities for its members.
-To learn more about Ramadan volunteer opportunities please join us for the volunteer orientation.
+To learn more about Ramadan volunteer opportunities please sign us for the volunteer application.

 Giving During Ramadan